-My daughter Elodie and I recently experimented with making homemade salmon gravlax together.
-I’ve had Elodie in the kitchen with me, cooking and baking almost daily, since she was 15 months old!
-We used a small, individual portion of salmon, perfect at a brunch or lunch for two!
+My daughter and I recently experimented with making cured salmon together!
+We used a small portion of salmon as a test.
+It would be perfect at brunch or lunch for two.

 Homemade Salmon Gravlax

-- In a small bowl, mix the sea salt, sugar, and white pepper.
+- In a small bowl, mix the sea salt, sugar, and pepper.

-- The next day, remove the plastic wrap and dill from the top of the fish, flip it over, replace the dill, and recover with fresh plastic wrap.
-Place the weight back on top of the salmon and put it back in the fridge overnight.
+- The next day, remove the weight, plastic wrap, and dill from the top of the fish.
+Flip the salmon over.
+Replace the dill, and re-cover the fish with the same plastic wrap.
+Place the weight back on top of the salmon and put it back in the fridge, again overnight.